 Uncle Pabai says, Boigu is extremely low-lying – the highest point is 3m above sea level – making it very vulnerable to flooding.
 The flooding is getting worse because of climate change.
 As a Boigu man he has specific responsibility to protect sacred cultural sites but the rising sea is making it impossible and could mean they disappear forever.
 Loss of these places would be devastating for Guda Maluyligal communities now and for generations to come.
 That’s why he’s bringing this case – his cultural responsibility to protect my community, our culture and spirituality from climate change

 Wadhuam (Maternal Uncle) Paul Kabai

 Uncle Paul is a Guda Maluyligal man and a Traditional Owner of the island of Saibai.
 He is a Director of the Prescribed Body Corporate which represents the 7 clans on the island.
 He has 2 daughters and six sons.
-Uncle Paul’s family has lived on Saibai island for more than 65,000 years.
+Uncle Paul’s family has lived on Saibai island for thousands of years.